Benedict Joseph Fenwick: Ministry in New York

 While in New York, Fenwick and Kohlmann were called for by the dying Thomas Paine, to his house in Greenwich Village.
 Having been unsuccessfully treated by several physicians, Paine sought priests to heal him.
-They attempted to convince him to renounce a lifetime of writings denouncing Christianity, to which he angrily dismissed them from his house.
+Fenwick and Kohlmann attempted to convince him to renounce a lifetime of writings denouncing Christianity; in response, Paine angrily threw them out of his house.

 Fenwick served alongside Kohlmann as pastor of Old St. Patrick's Cathedral from 1809 to 1815.
-When Kohlmann was recalled to Maryland in 1815, Fenwick replaced him as pastor of St. Peter's Church and as the diocesan administrator of the Diocese of New York.
-He was successful in prompting hundreds of conversions to Catholicism throughout the diocese during his tenure.
-Fenwick was present at the formal dedication of Old St. Patrick's Cathedral in 1816.
-He also drew up designs for the new St. Patrick's Cathedral, the construction of which would be completed after he left New York.
-The Dominican priest, Charles Ffrench, succeeded Fenwick as pastor of St. Peter's, and John Power would eventually become the next pastor of Old St. Patrick's in 1825.
+When Kohlmann was recalled to Maryland in 1815, Fenwick replaced him as pastor of St. Peter's Parish and as the diocesan administrator of the Diocese of New York.
+Fenwick was successful in prompting hundreds of conversions to Catholicism throughout the diocese during his tenure.
+He was present at the formal dedication of Old St. Patrick's Cathedral in 1816.
+He also drew up designs for the new St. Patrick's Cathedral, which would be completed after he left New York.
+The Dominican priest, Charles French, succeeded Fenwick as pastor of St. Peter's, and John Power would eventually become the next pastor of Old St. Patrick's in 1825.
 Fenwick became vicar general of the diocese for Bishop John Connelly in 1816, replacing Kohlmann, and remained at the post until April 1817.